stiglers-eponym/BeamerPresenter/README.md

 * When compiling with both MuPDF and Poppler opening some PDF files with renderer=poppler can result in a segmentation fault (when loading the document or when rendering a certain page), apparently due to a linkage problem.
 It is recommended to compile with only one PDF engine.
 * In MuPDF only a smaller subset of PDF link types is supported (only internal navigation links and external links) as compared to the Poppler version.
 * Slide transitions and animations might not work as expected if (at least) one window showing the slide is currently hidden and not updated by the window manager.
-* Selecting and modifying drawings is experimental.
-The freehand selection tool is not immplemented yet.

-### Ideas for further development
-* tools to select and modify drawings (work in progress)
-* cache only required slides in previews showing specific overlays
-* improve keyboard shortcuts in other widgets than slide widget
-* option to insert extra slides for drawing

 ## License